apache/skywalking/docs/en/banyandb/ttl.md

-# Native TTL
+# Progressive TTL

+Progressive TTL provides a capability to manage data retention with different TTL settings and Segment Creation Policies based on the time granularity of metrics.

 BanyanDB employs a Time-To-Live (TTL) mechanism to automatically delete data older than the specified duration.
-When using BanyanDB as the storage backend, the `recordDataTTL` and `metricsDataTTL` configurations are deprecated.
+When using BanyanDB as the storage backend, **the `recordDataTTL` and `metricsDataTTL` configurations are deprecated**.
 Instead, TTL settings should be configured directly within `storage.banyandb`.

 For detailed information, please refer to the [Storage BanyanDB](../setup/backend/storages/banyandb.md) documentation.